Are you pregnant and experiencing back pain? Or are you wondering if there are things you can do to avoid discomfort down the line?

 As your belly grows, your abdominal muscles stretch — and can even separate.
 This is a condition called diastasis recti.
 Some women will even see a small bulge in the abdominal region when this occurs (source).

 3. Loose Joints

-During pregnancy your body prepares for labor by producing a hormone called relaxin.
+During pregnancy your body prepares for labor by producing a hormone called relaxin a hormone known to prevent contractions in early pregnancy.
+Later in pregnancy, relaxin is the hormone responsible for softening of the cervix and expansion of the pelvic canal, getting your body ready for delivery.
 This helps loosen your pelvic joint, allowing it to open during labor for your baby to pass through.
-Unfortunately, though, relaxin affects all the other joints in your body as well, causing them to loosen and resulting in subtle posture shifts and muscle strain.
+Unfortunately, though, relaxin affects all the ligaments that stabilize the spine, causing them to become loose and resulting in subtle posture shifts and muscle strain.

 This may be another cause of your lower back pain, particularly the joints at the base of the spine, also known as the sacroiliac joints.

 4. Poor Posture